SimonHFrost/jekyll_blog/_posts/2024-08-23-san-francisco-is-changing.md

 ## A changing demographic

 San Francisco is one of the biggest tech cities in the world and was affected dramatically by the explosion in remote work.
-Many tech workers are moving out of the city, keeping their… generous salaries, but slashing their rent.
+Many tech workers are moving out of the city, keeping their… generous salaries and slashing their rent.
 SFChronicle reports a 21% decrease in 25-29 year olds after COVID [[Source]](https://www.sfchronicle.com/bayarea/article/san-francisco-population-data-18140254.php), and you feel it.
 Wandering around that must have been packed, but now just empty streets.

 ![Comedians](/assets/sf/comedy.jpg)
 _ChatGPT vs Comedians Comedy Night_